 The YES Resource Area is open with safety and cleaning protocols in place.
 When you arrive, please follow the instructions posted at our front entrance.
 You will need to complete a Covid-19 Screening before entering the Resource Area.
 Masks are mandatory at all times.
-We are allowing five (5) individuals in to the Resource Area at a time and spacing out each work station used.
+We are allowing seven (7) individuals in to the Resource Area at a time and spacing out each work station used.
 We are thoroughly cleaning each work station and the plexiglass barriers between each station after each client visit.
-Please note that we are also offering face-to-face meetings for BOOKED APPOINTMENTS only.
+Please note that we are also offering face-to-face meetings for booked appointments.
 YES will continue to deliver all Employment Ontario programs and services virtually as well.
-Call 807-623-0768 to connect with our team, text: 807-633-7990 or e-mail: email@example.com.
+Call 807-623-0768 to connect with our team, text: 807-633-7990 or e-mail: firstname.lastname@example.org.
 Visit this page for ongoing updates.

 COVID-19 Supports and Resources

 Please note that YES Employment Services does not deliver EI or any of the other Covid-19 supports listed below.
 We are, however, committed to linking you to these supports.
 If you are currently in need, reach out and we will connect you with organizations who deliver supports and resources.

 For General Information